Imagine Vertigo, directed by David Lynch and performed by De La Guarda to the riffs of 50s jazz.

 A chance encounter with a mysterious woman throws Taylor’s world into turmoil.
 Eloquently crafted to music, Taylor’s Dummies plumbs the depths of male desire, though a series of visual scenes that are both stunning and deeply emotional.
 Sharp suited performers walk up wall and fly through the air, life-sized dummies come to life, and a baby doll sings ‘Fly Me to the Moon’.

-An overwhelming success with the public and critics alike, Taylor’s Dummies is theatre on the cutting edge, mixing high energy physical theatre, quirky humour, and a soundtrack that combines sexy jazz and thrilling live percussion.
-This acclaimed debut production is for those who love the unexpected and crave an adrenaline hit.
+An overwhelming success with the public and critics alike, Taylor’s Dummies was theatre on the cutting edge, mixing high energy physical theatre, quirky humour, and a soundtrack that combined sexy jazz and thrilling live percussion.
+This acclaimed debut production was for those who love the unexpected and crave an adrenaline hit.

 Technical Director Stuart Heyes

 Original Lighting Design Ian Scott